im-somax/im-somax/README.md

 -->

-I am in 3rd year B.E in E&Tc from Dr. D. Y. Patil Institute of Engineering & Technology, Pune.
-I'm a Software   Developer and Computer Programmer with an avid interest in Data Structures, Algorithms, and Optimization.
+I'm a Software   Developer with an avid interest in Data Structures, Algorithms, and Optimization.
 As a core programmer, I love taking challenges and love being part of the solution.

 🌱 I’m currently exploring: Web Development.

-🔭 I’m currently working on : Web design using Gatsby.
+🔭 I’m currently working on : My Problem Solving Skills.

-💬 Ask me about: Python , Android development, Web Development , jokes and a good playlist🎧
+💬 Ask me about: Python , Android development, Web Development , series and a good playlist🎧

 ⚡ Fun fact: 7% of American adults believe that chocolate milk comes from brown cows.